peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

  * <i>valueObValue</i>: An arbitrary object.
 If the tag number is 2 or 3, this must be a byte string whose bytes represent an integer in little-endian byte order, and the value of the number is 1 minus the integer's value for tag 3.
 If the tag number is 4 or 5, this must be an array with two elements: the first must be an integer representing the exponent, and the second must be an integer representing a mantissa.

  * <i>smallTag</i>: A 32-bit integer that specifies a tag number.
 The tag number 55799 can be used to mark a "self-described CBOR" object.
+This document does not attempt to list all CBOR tags and their meanings.
+An up-to-date list can be found at the CBOR Tags registry maintained by the Internet Assigned Numbers Authority (<i>iana.org/assignments/cbor-tags</i>).

 <b>Return Value:</b>